 I am a PhD candidate in English at the University of Cambridge, where I have for the past almost four years also provided instruction and dissertation supervision to undergraduate students, as well as assessed applicant entrance examinations.
-Privately, I offer individually tailored tuition, as well as aid with critical, analytical, and writing skills.
+Privately, I offer individually tailored tuition, as well as aid with critical, analytical, reading and writing skills.

 I am aware of students' different personal and educational backgrounds and learning profiles, and ultimately aim to structure my lessons around each individual.
 Therefore, if a student is able to provide previous or current syllabi, express particular interests, or articulate particular difficulties (whether due to a lack of experience, confidence, or a learning profile that has traditionally been marginalised by schools and universities), this can be especially useful for me to know.
-From there, I aim to structure my lessons so that they are not only individually tailored, but also especially interactive (drawing much from the Cambridge supervision system I am used to working within) so as to allow the student to actively attain, develop and entrench knowledge, understanding, and transferable academic skills.
+From there, I aim to structure my lessons so that they are not only individually tailored, but also especially interactive (drawing much from the Cambridge supervision system I am used to working within) — so as to allow the student to actively develop and entrench knowledge, understanding, and transferable academic skills.

 I am available for appointments online and in person in Cambridge (depending on location).
 I can work very flexible hours around my schedule (from early mornings until late evenings on a number of days throughout the weekdays and weekends), and am also open to inquiries from those who require a more unconventional approach (whether last-minute appointments, late-night availabilities, or other unconventional circumstances often arising from abrupt and imminent deadlines).
 I accept bookings upon confirmation of payment (which ought to be completed within no more than 24 hours after a time and a place for the appointment have been agreed upon in order for the booking to be held and, in the case of last-minute appointments, always also in advance of the appointment).
-I can accommodate all cancellations made with sufficient notice with up to a full refund of tuition fees (that is, with a full refund when cancellations are made no later than 48 hours in advance of a lesson, and with a halved refund when cancellations are made no later than 24 hours in advance of a lesson).
+I can accommodate all cancellations made with sufficient notice with up to a full refund of tuition fees (with a 100% refund when cancellations are made no later than 48 hours in advance of a lesson, and with a 50% refund when cancellations are made no later than 24 hours in advance of a lesson).

-Languages | Slovene, English (American), English (British), German, Dutch, Russian, Serbian, Croatian, French, Italian |
+Languages | Slovene, English (American), English (British), Dutch, German, Russian, Serbian, Croatian, French, Italian |

 ---|---|